Church of St Mary de Castro, Leicester

-St Mary de Castro is an ancient, Grade I listed church in Leicester, England, located within the bailey of Leicester Castle.
+St Mary de Castro is a medieval Grade I listed church in Leicester, England, located within the bailey of Leicester Castle.
 It is a Church of England parish church in the Diocese of Leicester.
 De Castro is Latin for 'of the Castle'; to differentiate it from the nearby St Mary de Pratis; 'St Mary of the Meadows'.

-The building was closed in 2011 to the public after the spire was found to be unsafe but as of April 2015 is open again.
-The spire has been taken down and funds are currently insufficient to replace it and repair the tower beneath.
+The building was closed to the public from 2011to 2015 after the spire was found to be unsafe and was dismantled.
+The tower has lacked a spire since then, as funds are insufficient to repair the tower and replace the spire.